 10. Are you pursuing federal or state grants for this project?

 Yes, and in that process, we are being selective to apply for grants that do not restrict our programming strategy or Christian values.
 Our poverty alleviation philosophy honors the inherent dignity, and encourages increased capacity, of each person.
-Therefore, our plan requires participation in our poverty reduction programming for those who participate in our subsidized housing program, which disqualifies us from receiving many federal or state grants.
+Therefore, our plan requires participation in our poverty alleviation programming for those who participate in our subsidized housing program, which disqualifies us from receiving many federal or state grants.

 11. Where are you getting the data and information about changes in our economy and effects of isolation?